 How to Apply

-While you are free to apply on your own, many prospective students find great value in speaking with an enrollment adviser first.
-Our friendly staff is here to answer your questions, talk with you about your career goals, and help you ensure that this program is a good choice for you.
+While you are free to apply on your own, many prospective students find it helpful to speak with an enrollment adviser first.
+Our friendly staff is here to answer your questions, talk with you about your career goals, and help you decide if this program is a good choice for you.

 Step 2.
 Apply to your preferred home campus using the University of Wisconsin System Online Admission Application.
 A nonrefundable $50 application fee is required for most degree-seeking students applying to a UW System institution.
 That fee is not required, however, if the last institution that you attended was a two-year UW Colleges campus.
 The fee is required if you are transferring between UW System four-year campuses or if you have never attended a UW System campus.